luci/recipes-py/doc/user_guide.md

 can also integrate using the RECIPE_DEBUGGER environment variable (I have personally gotten `vscode` to work using `nvim-dap` in NeoVim).

-The versions of these libraries are pinned in the `.vscode.vpython3` and `.pycharm.vpython3` files, respectively.
+The versions of these libraries are pinned in the `vscode.vpython.toml` and `pycharm.vpython.toml` files, respectively.

 ## Detecting memory leaks with Pympler